trapcodeio/xjs/readme.md

 #### What Next?
 Rename `env.example` to `.env`

-You need to install `knexJs` needed for database migrations
+You need to install `knex` on your machine, needed for database migrations
 ```
 npm install knex -g
 ```

-Open your console and run database migration
+After installation, Open your console and run database migration
 ```
 knex migrate:latest
 ```

-You should see
+You should see in console

 ```
 Using environment: development
 Batch 1 run: 1 migrations
 20190208064039_create_user_table.js
 ```
+We have just migrated our user database.

 That's all!
-We are now ready to start our app with
+We are now ready to **start our App.**
 ```
+// Start Using
 node server.js

 // Or using Nodemon
 nodemon server.js
 ```